Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Introduction

 The state-of-the-art literature has addressed Challenge 1 by developing customized neural architectures for $\rho$ in spin systems with discrete degrees of freedom only~\citep{PhysRevLett.122.250503,PhysRevB.99.214306,PhysRevLett.122.250502,PhysRevLett.122.250501,luo2022autoregressive,reh2021time}.
 Challenge 2 has been attempted by exploring physics-inspired training objectives, such as Physics-informed neural networks (PINNs)~\citep{JMLR:v19:18-046,RAISSI2019686}.
-PINNs have shown promise in low-dimensional systems but it is not clear how they can scale to high-dimensional PDEs.
-Furthermore, the existing literature has not addressed Challenge 3 and missed an opportunity to establish a \emph{direct} connection between progress in modeling open quantum dynamics and novel deep generative models for standard machine learning benchmarks.
+PINNs have shown promise in low-dimensional systems, but it is not clear how they can be scaled to high-dimensional PDEs.
+Furthermore, the existing literature has not addressed Challenge 3 and missed an opportunity to establish a \emph{direct} connection between modeling continuous variable open quantum dynamics and novel deep generative models for standard machine learning benchmarks.
 Such a connection would drive progress in both machine learning applications for open quantum dynamics and deep generative modeling.

-In this paper, we address Challenges 1-3 by establishing a bridge between open quantum systems and continuous-variable generative modeling.
+In this paper, we address Challenges 1-3 by establishing a bridge between open quantum systems in a continuous Hilbert space and continuous-variable generative modeling.

 Firstly, we reformulate the problem by replacing the density matrix $\rho$ with an alternative representation, the Husimi Q function $Q$~\citep{QuantumOpticsChapter4}, which can be practically considered as a probability distribution.
 Thus, we enable the use of \emph{off-the-shelf} generative neural networks to model $Q$.
-Because variational Monte Carlo methods for quantum systems require access to both easy sampling and probability density values, we use \emph{normalizing flows}~\citep{dinh2014nice, rezende2015variational} as our generative model.
+Because the optimization of high dimensional quantum systems requires access to both easy sampling and probability density values, we use \emph{normalizing flows}~\citep{dinh2014nice, rezende2015variational} as our generative model.

 Secondly, we develop novel methods for training normalizing flows that obey complicated high-dimensional PDEs, which are an excellent fit for approximating $Q$.
 We propose a training method, the stochastic \emph{Euler-KL} method, which is based on the forward discretization of the differential equation for $Q$ and the Kullback-Lieber matching of probability distributions.
 Our normalizing flows approach can also be equipped with the Time-Dependent Variational Principle (TDVP) method~\citep{mcmillan1965ground}, which can be derived from the Euler method and can be thought of as an analog of the natural gradient method~\citep{amari1996neural,amari1998natural}.